 10. Enjoy the view of the beautiful blue Danube.

 Which melody is best associated with Vienna?
 Of course, this is waltz by Johann Strauss II ‘The Blue Danube’, which is the unofficial hymn of Austria.
 However, you must know that currently, the river does not resemble that of the time when the famous composer lived.
 The Danube has been regulated and now flows away from the historical center of Vienna.
 Nowadays, on the banks of the river, you will see modern skyscrapers of the UNO City complex, the Vienna International Center (read more: 5 alternative things to do in Vienna).
 An interesting fact is that in Vienna, the Danube is divided into two parts – Donau and Neue Donau.
 In the middle is the island, which is the favorite place of the Viennese for relaxation and sport.
 The Danube Island (Donauinsel) is over 20 km long and if you have little time, better to let it go.
 However, you can get off the metro and see the Danube from one of the bridges – Reichsbrücke or Georg-Danzer-Steg.
 This view has always made an impression on me, however, the Danube turned out to be completely different than I imagined.
 So if you want to see it, it’s up to you.

 By U-Bahn: U1 (Donauinsel)

-At UNO City skyscrapers there is a very nice park with a Donauturm lookout tower, from which you can admire the panorama of Vienna and the Danube view (entrance fee: € 14.50 adults, € 9.90 children).
+Near the UNO City skyscrapers there is a very nice park with the Donauturm lookout tower, from which you can enjoy the panorama of Vienna and the Danube (entrance fee: € 14.50 adults, € 9.90 children).
 A very good place to take photos is also at Alte Donau.
 It was there that I did one of my best night photographs of Vienna.
 Check out: Best Vienna night views.